karmab/kcli-ztp/README.md

 - kcli installed (for rhel8/cento8/fedora, look [here](https://kcli.readthedocs.io/en/latest/#package-install-method))
 - an openshift pull secret (stored by default in openshift_pull.json)
-- a valid openshift pull secret for ACM downstream if using ZTP this way.

 #### on the provisioning node

-- libvirt daemon (with fw_cfg support)
-- two physical bridges:
-    - baremetal with a nic from the external network
+- a physical bridge typically named baremetal with a nic from the external network
-- If you're not running as root, configure extra permissions with `sudo setfacl -m u:$(id -un):rwx /var/lib/libvirt/openshift-images/*`

-Here's a script you can run on the provisioning node for that (adjust the nics variable as per your environment)
+Here's a script you can run on the provisioning node for that (adjust the NIC variable as per your environment)

 ```
-export MAIN_CONN=eno2
+export NIC=eno2
 sudo nmcli connection add ifname baremetal type bridge con-name baremetal
-sudo nmcli con add type bridge-slave ifname $MAIN_CONN master baremetal
+sudo nmcli con add type bridge-slave ifname $NIC master baremetal
-sudo nmcli con down $MAIN_CONN; sudo pkill dhclient; sudo dhclient baremetal
+sudo nmcli con down $NIC; sudo pkill dhclient; sudo dhclient baremetal
 ```

 ## Launch